From here on in, we assume you have a tidy dataset. That is all the dataset setup has been done. We focus now on the analysis and reporting.

 The next button across is an arrow which tells us which direction percentages are calculated (rows or columns).

 But we can change that.
 If we did the horizontal arrow, it would become a row percentages.
-In this example, 20.1% of those who are Over an hour a day are Chinese.
-Typically, you want the down arrow because the explanatory variables are along the top.
-The square box icon means a total percentage (of the valid sample in the table).
+Most commonly, researchers use the down arrow because the explanatory variables are in the columns.
+The square box icon is if you want a total percentage (that is, each cell's proportion of the entire valid sample in the table).

 Next, the asterisk * icon turns the default statistical testing on and off.

 Where the cells in the table are now shaded according to this legend in the lower-left corner of the screen.